Lee Bailey (writer): Biography

 Bailey was born on November 15, 1926, in Bunkie, Louisiana.
-He was educated at the Parsons School of Design (class of 1950), after serving in the army from 1945–1946.
+He was educated at the Parsons School of Design (class of 1950), after serving in the army from 1945 to 1946.
 For 6 years he taught at Tulane, then went on to teach at Parsons.
 From 1974 to 1987 he owned and operated the Lee Bailey Store in New York City, in addition to a design store (also in New York), and a boutique in Southampton, N.Y.
 In between 1983 and 1993, he published 12 books on lifestyle, entertaining, and cooking.
 He contributed articles to The New York Times, The Los Angeles Times, Australian Vogue, and House and Garden.
 For Food and Wine Magazine, he was an editor and contributing author.
 His residences included a Manhattan penthouse and a summer home with formal gardens in Bridgehampton, N.Y.
 At these homes he entertained lavishly, and hosted many dinner parties.
 People he entertained included: journalist Nora Ephron, actress Elaine Stritch, and society columnist Liz Smith.

 He died in his apartment in Chelsea, N.Y. following a series of strokes.

 Bailey's cousin is writer-stylist Denise Gee, author of five books focused on Southern food & entertaining and home design.